Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 **Feel The Burn**: Destroy the Burning Library.
 This is done naturally on this run, as it's part-of the Disfavoured questline, as long as you visit the Burning Library.

+**Lawyered**: This achievement requires saving Amelia's child through a legal loophole.
+Following the attack on Sentinel Keep, you'll discover that Amelia has a child, which you'll otherwise need to murder to end the Edict of Storms.
+However, with a high enough Lore skill, you'll be able to figure out how to circumvent that. ***NEEDS WORK

 #### Second Run - Bastard's Wound Achievements